 If you are looking to purchase our polycarbonate lenses, you should know that UV protection is built right into them!

-To help protect your eyes from damage, we offer digital screen protection coating, including EBD Blue and SightRelax.
-Both of these lenses are designed to protect your eyes against the blue-violet light emitted by digital screens, and are also designed to be scratch-resistant, UV-protective, and anti-reflective.
+To help protect your eyes from damage, we offer blue light glasses, including EBDBlue Plus and SightRelax.
+Both of these lenses are designed to protect your eyes against the blue-violet light emitted by sun and digital screens, and are also designed to be scratch-resistant, UV-protective, and anti-reflective.

 The index of your lens, also referred to as the index of refraction or refractive index, is a number that indicates how efficiently the material bends, or refracts, light.
 The higher the refractive index of the lens, the more slowly light moves through it, and the more the light bends.
 For you, this means a thinner high-index lens will perform the same as a thick set of standard low-index lenses.